About the Organisation

 The internship varies from session to non-session time.

-- During a Parliament session, PRS’s work is guided by the issues taken up in Parliament, and interns are expected to work with the analysts on any and all projects.
+- During a Parliament session, PRS’s work is guided by the issues taken up in Parliament, and interns are expected to work with the analysts on any projects.

 - During non-session periods, the interests of the individual intern are taken into consideration, and he/she is matched with an analyst(s) doing related work.

 The successful completion of a PRS internship requires the intern to pursue and complete an internship project.
-The intern will be assisting analysts in their research, as well as undertaking an internship project.
+The intern will be assisting analysts in their research and undertaking an internship project.

 Duration of the Internship

-The duration of the internship is flexible but is normally between 4 and 8 weeks.
-Interns can work from their homes.
+The internship duration is flexible but is normally between 4 and 8 weeks.

 Expectations from Interns